|

 Memberships

-received after August 1st are accepted & rolled over to
+received after August 1st are accepted & rolled over to include

-& Heritage Museum.
+Museum.
 Your contribution is tax deductible.
+Let Carl know if

-Let Carl know if you need a tax deductible receipt.
+you need a tax deductible receipt.

 |